Chris Dickerson died on December 23 at 82, reportedly from pneumonia. This is his story.

 Then for the first half of the ’70s, as Arnold Schwarzenegger dominated the Mr. Olympia, Chris Dickerson competed mostly in Europe, winning titles in non-IFBB organizations, including the 1974 NABBA Pro Mr. Universe.
 He also pursued a career in opera.
 Finally, in 1979, the year he turned 40, when most bodybuilders were retired or retiring, Dickerson made his IFBB debut.
 He quickly found success, winning a pro title against such greats as Mike Mentzer and Robby Robinson.
 He was sixth in the 1979 Mr. Olympia.

-And, so much to the surprise of many, he dominated pro bodybuilding contests.
+And, so much to the surprise of many, Chris Dickerson dominated pro bodybuilding contests.
 For the first three years of the ’80s, he entered 15 pro shows, and went 10-5, and in the five losses he was second every time.
-Two of those seconds were the 1980 and 1981 Mr. Olympias, to first Arnold Schwarzenegger (a surprise last-minute entry) and then Franco Columbu (like Arnold making a comeback after five years away), two of the most controversial decisions of all-time.
-After the latter, he considered retiring but was convinced by a judge to return to the Olympia after coming so close twice.
+Two of those seconds were the 1980 and 1981 Mr. Olympias, to first Arnold Schwarzenegger (a surprise last-minute entry) and then Franco Columbu (like Arnold making a comeback after five years away), two of the most controversial bodybuilding decisions of all-time.
+After the latter, Dickerson considered retiring but was convinced by a judge to return to the Olympia in 1982 after coming so close twice.

-Consider how close he came to being a three-time champ and how we might then think differently of his legacy.
+Consider how close Chris Dickerson came to being a three-time Olympia winner and how we might now think differently of his legacy.
 As it was, he won the 1982 Mr. Olympia at 43, making him the oldest victor—a record that was only barely beaten (by two months) by Shawn Rhoden in 2018.
-He was also the only openly gay Mr. Olympia, though this was never noted in the press of the time.
+Chris Dickerson was also the only openly gay Mr. Olympia, though this was never noted in the press of the time.
 In 1980, he was, with a black woman, the first African-American on a Muscle & Fitness cover; and in 1983 he adorned the first cover of FLEX magazine, with the giant Mr. Olympia trophy in hand (he received his Sandow trophy later).

 In 2007, he said, “As I go about my life, I sometimes think that being Mr. this-or-that does not define Chris Dickerson, but this has been the area of success.
 I look at my trophies—I have a wall of trophies here in my house—as a reminder.
 In moments when there is a little self-doubt or I am not feeling particularly good, all I have to do is look at that wall.
 We all need reminding.
 So, I really think my bodybuilding career has influenced me more than any other thing.
 I was very fortunate.
 There are those who train as hard, as long, but they somehow don’t put it all together or get the recognition.
 I have been very lucky.”

 Rest in peace, Mr. Olympia.
-Our condolences to his family, friends, and fans.
+Our condolences to Chris Dickerson’s family, friends, and fans.